 The Grand Traverse County prosecutor wants an outside attorney to handle a county jail suicide case.
 Alan Halloway hanged himself in the jail this summer.

-Prosecutor Bob Cooney is asking Attorney General Bill Schuette to appoint a special prosecutor, because he says he could appear impartial in the case.
+Prosecutor Bob Cooney is asking Attorney General Bill Schuette to appoint a special prosecutor, because he says he might not appear impartial in the case.

 Cooney has advised the county in a lawsuit related to the suicide, and he was the one who charged Halloway with attempted murder this summer.